 - Money that was paid from a notional principal contract to a partnership, individual, or estate

 While IRS Form 1099-MISC is one of the more common 1099 Forms, there is a total of 20 1099 tax forms you should be aware of.
 These information returns are used to complete individual tax returns.
 Completing an accurate tax return with information from your 1099 tax forms is important.
-One reason is because if you’re looking for a loan, lenders will ask for verified income, which can be proven through an accurate tax return.
-Another reason is to avoid getting audited by the IRS for fraudulent activity.
+For instance, if you’re looking for a loan, lenders will ask for verified income, which can be proven through an accurate tax return.
+Doing so is also important in order to avoid getting audited by the IRS for fraudulent activity.

 Below, we’ll go over each IRS Form 1099, so you know what to do in case you receive one.